 The proper pH balance of soil can make a difference in how hot the peppers will become.
 However, even the most acidic soil will not make a bell pepper any hotter.
 Growing peppers in soil with lower acidic levels can be achieved by adding organic matter like compost or natural acids like vinegar.
-The soil conditions won’t affect the color of hot peppers as much as the right harvest time.
+The soil conditions won’t affect the color of hot peppers as much as the right harvest time will.

 Hot peppers come in a variety of colors

 Throughout history, a hot pepper has always been commonly associated with the color red and this has been synonymous with heat.
 The color of a hot pepper can range from yellow to pale and dark greens into orange and red hews.
 There are some varieties such as a chocolate habanero that are dark brown and a purple Jalapeno that is…well…purple.
-These colors will change differently for each pepper variety throughout the growing season and this will make a difference in the flavor as well.
+These colors will change differently for each pepper variety throughout the growing season, and this will make a difference in the flavor as well.